INTERNATIONAL TRADE - 2022/3

 The assessment strategy is designed to provide students with the opportunity to demonstrate

-- their skills in working with microeconomics models of trade,
+- their skills in working with microeconomic models of trade

-- their knowledge of how to apply these models to important policy questions, and
+- their knowledge of how to apply these models to important policy questions

 - their understanding of the empirical evidence related to these models.